sayakpaul/diffusers-torchao/README.md

 +)
 ```

-This, alone, is sufficient to cut down inference time for Flux.1-Dev from X seconds to Y seconds on an H100.
+This, alone, is sufficient to cut down inference time for Flux.1-Dev from 6.431 seconds to 3.483 seconds on an H100.
 Check out the [`inference`](./inference/) directory for the code.

 > [!NOTE]
 > Quantizing to a supported datatype and using base precision as fp16 can lead to overflows.
 The recommended base precision for CogVideoX-2b is fp16 while that of CogVideoX-5b is bf16.
 If comparisons were to be made in fp16, the speedup gains would be **~23%** and **~32%** respectively.